 The Specialist Education Accreditation Committee reports to AMC Directors.
 It performs functions in connection with standards of medical education and training.
 These procedures relate to the Committee's role in assessing and accrediting programs of study for specialist medical registration as outlined below.
+The Committee's Terms of Reference are available on the AMC website.

 The Specialist Education Accreditation Committee: